 One day they are a cute puppy with razor-sharp teeth and boundless energy, seemingly the next their faces are graying and they take a little longer to greet you at the door.
-These are signs of aging and, while it’s hard to believe your dog has reached this point in life, recognizing these signs is an important first step to helping your best friend age gracefully.
+These are signs of aging in dogs and, while it’s hard to believe they have reached this point in life, recognizing these signs is an important first step to helping your best friend age gracefully.

 Instead of verbalizing their aches and pains, dogs use other cues to let us know when they are uncomfortable.

 Trouble with hearing and vision